 Dropping odds tools

-There are various websites which have software to spot dropping odds in 2020.
-These sites don’t just analyse football dropping odds but a whole range of other sports and markets.
+There are various websites which have software to spot dropping odds.
+These sites don’t just analyse football but a whole range of other sports and markets.

 Where to find true market odds

 It’s well known in the betting industry that bookmakers are not created equal.
 Despite what I said earlier, one bookie might be offering certain odds, whereas others might offer something different and of more value.